ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ## Overview

-\[rewrite tutorial intro to explain we're making something badass and complete that brings the weapon system and ability system to a much higher potential.

-show GIF of player using magic staff]

-Abilities can get as complicated as you would like them to get.
+While both weapons and abilities can be utilized without having to code, if you *do* use scripting, so much more is possible.

 With the power of Lua scripting, abiliites can cause different chains of events to happen, as well as trigger visual effects and sound effects to really make something awesome.

-In the first ability tutorial, we went over the quickest possible way to get something cool happening at the press of a button.
+In the first tutorials for abilities and weapons, we went over the quickest possible way to get something cool happening at the press of a button.
 In this more advanced tutuorial, we are going to utilize the Lua scripting language to make something much more powerful and fun.

-If you're fresh and new to any kind of programming, it would be good to visit the Intro to Lua tutorial.
+If you're fresh and new to any kind of programming, it would be good to visit the **[Intro to Lua tutorial](/tutorials/gameplay/lua_basics_lightbulb/)**.
 This will go over some key words and practices you would want to know.

 ![Heavy Slash](../../img/EditorManual/Abilities/ComplexAbilities/Heavy_Slash.gif){: .center}

 ---

-\[users will have already gone through weapon system to understand how that part works, so just go to explaining abilities after briefly explaining that earlier tutorials didn't really go into abilities at their core (pun) so this is the time!

-so, jump into explaining how ability system works in detail, this part already exists.
-May need contextual updates.]
+Before doing this tutorial, make sure you've already gone through the Ability tutorial and the Weapon tutorial to understand the basics of how these things work.

+We're going to be making a more complex `weapon` that utilizes scripting, and has multiple abilities.

+To really see the power that the ability system gives us to make cool gameplay mechanics, you should understand what is happening behind the scenes of an `ability`.

 ---